riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         \[\[New York\]\] to go through the redirect page [New York (state)][ny_state], with the wikilink \[\[New York (state)|New York\]\].
+        This means that less pageviews will be recorded for the New York page, and more will be recorded for the redirect page.
+        One idea is that if a sufficiently large number of highly popular pages have similar sorts of redirection manipulation, the pageviews for the article itself could be going down even while people are reading the page more -- the pageview is just being distributed more between the main article and its redirect pages.

 # License